A Mathematical Programming Approach for Integrated Multiple Linear Regression Subset Selection and Validation: Computational Results

+\textit{\textbf{Experiment 3: Proposed model vs. model without the relaxed $t$-test constraints}} We show the effectiveness of the relaxed $t$-test constraints \eqref{f:4_6} derived in Section \ref{S:3_3} by comparing our model with and without the relaxed constraint \eqref{f:4_6}.
+The experiment is indeed equivalent to the comparison between our model and the recently proposed model by \citet{Bertsimas2019Accounting} without multicollinearity constraints.
+We evaluate the models based on two criteria: (i) the solution time and (ii) the number of branch-and-bound nodes searched until the optimal solution is obtained.
+If the model with \eqref{f:4_6} is faster and searches less number of nodes, then we can show that \eqref{f:4_6} is effective.
+In this experiment, we use the cases where our proposed model is able to find the optimal solution within a given time limit in the previous experiments.

-We demonstrate the effectiveness of the alternative solution procedure by comparing it with a simple penalty function.
-The benchmark is obtained by replacing the alternative solution procedure with simple penalty function $f_q$.
+\textit{\textbf{Experiment 4: Alternative solution procedure vs. simple penalty function}} We demonstrate the effectiveness of the alternative solution procedure by comparing it with a simple penalty function.
+The benchmark is obtained by replacing the alternative solution procedure with the simple penalty function $f_q$.
 The benchmark model will be referred to as $\mathcal{MP}_\text{penalty}(k)$.

+\textit{\textbf{Experiment 5: Sensitivity analysis}} In this experiment, we demonstrate how the solutions obtained from $\mathcal{MP}_{\text{lazy}}$ differ and lead to different validation measures when the penalty parameters $\lambda_E, \lambda_\pi, \lambda_{h},$ and $\lambda_{l}$ change.
+The Bodyfat dataset is used.
+We set $k=7,8,9,$ and $10$, excluding $k=3,4,5,$ and $6$ as our model $\mathcal{MP}_{\text{lazy}}$ found feasible solutions (see the results of Experiment 1 in Section \ref{S:5.4}) and the penalty parameters did not affect the results in these cases because they are used to search for alternative solutions when feasible solutions are not available.